|

 Depending on your kid, you can take an activity book, but they never interest my child.
 On the other hand, he loves playing checkers, so we have a travel size kit.

 When traveling by car your child can play with small toys but he can't read, draw, or play with LEGOs, etc. At this age, if your trip is very long, you can play a DVD for some time.
 I think CDs are better but it's up to you.
-Its a great idea to play a couple games with your child focused on looking for things outside the window.
+It's a great idea to play a couple games with your child focused on looking for things outside the window.
 I Spy is always a good choice, as well as games where your child has to count all the cars he sees of a certain color, all the trucks, etc. Also be sure to talk to your kid a lot.
 Make a lot of stops.
 Explore your route before the trip to see if there are some places of interest on your way and you can look at some new interesting places instead of just making routine rest stops.

 And don't forget your necessities: water, antibacterial wipes, a first aid kit, a change of clothes for the child.